 However, unlike a VPN, a proxy doesn’t encrypt your traffic, leaving it accessible to hackers, governments, and ISPs.

-All the traffic going through a proxy is also visible to the owner of the server.
+All the traffic going through a proxy server is also visible to the owner of the proxy server.
 NordVPN, on the other hand, uses powerful VPN protocols to encrypt your traffic.
 It also offers a strict no-logs policy — whatever you do online is your business and your VPN provider won't see it.

 A VPN extension only protects data in your browser, while other programs and services on your device such as Netflix, Dropbox, or Skype use regular unencrypted internet connection.

 Unlike an extension, a secure VPN app protects all the traffic leaving your device.
 If a VPN client is enabled on your computer, it will not only secure the data in your browser, but also other tools connected to the internet.
 With a premium VPN like NordVPN, you can get strong security and privacy, while also enjoy internet speeds that NordVPN alternatives just can't match.

 The NordVPN app is easy to use and will take only a few minutes to set up.
 Just follow this tutorial:

 You can also check out our ‘What is a VPN?’ section, where we explain VPNs in greater detail and you can decide whether NordVPN is the best VPN for you.